evanj/combinestacks/README.md

 # Combine Go Stacks

 A tool to combine goroutines from the plain text stack trace output, making it easier to understand crashes from large program.
 [Try it in your browser: https://combinestacks.evanjones.ca/](https://combinestacks.evanjones.ca/).
 For details, see [my blog post](https://www.evanjones.ca/go-stack-traces.html).
-You should use [PanicParse instead](https://github.com/maruel/panicparse), it is much better.
+You probably should use [PanicParse instead](https://github.com/maruel/panicparse), it is much better.

 ## Usage